KMess - MSN Messenger for Linux / KDE

 Development

 You can always post a question at the help forum, we can help you to get started.
-You may also want to take a look at the developer site and development tutorial as well.
+You may also want to take a look at the development site and development tutorial as well.

-Q: How do I use KMess SVN? (previously KMess CVS)
+Q: How do I use KMess SVN?

-Please take a look at Accessing SVN.
+Please take a look at Accessing Git.

 Q: How can I track the development progress?